Lul-Abdifan/Online-Compiler/README.md

 # Online Compiler

-Online Compiler is a web-based platform powered by an Application Programming Interface (API) that revolutionizes the coding experience.
+Online Compiler is a web-based platform powered by an Application Programming Interface (CodeX API) that revolutionizes the coding experience.
 This platform empowers users to seamlessly write, compile, and run code in a variety of programming languages, eliminating the need for installing any software on their local computers.

 ## Key Features: